0cjs/sedoc/8bit/cbm/README.md

 ### A/V Jack

-The [A/V jack][cw-av] is an 8-pin 270° DIN (U, not horseshoe shaped).
+The [A/V jack][cw-av] is an 8-pin 268° DIN (U, not horseshoe shaped).
+Note that the pin numbering on the 268° connector is different from [the 270° connector][din]; pin the center pin is 6 instead of 8.
 The oldest models use a 5-pin DIN incompatible with the VIC-20, with pins 1-5 having the same function on both connectors.
-Pin numbering is DIN standard.

                         1   Luminance out
-    2   GND
+          ∪             2   GND
-    3   Audio out
+     8         7        3   Audio out
-    4   Composite video out
+     3    6    1        4   Composite video out
-    5   Audio in
+       5     4          5   Audio in
-    6   Chroma out
+          2             6   Chroma out
                         7   n/c
                         8   +5 V (usually)

 ### Cartridge/Expansion Port